Antima8649/Antima8649/README.md

   ensuring optimal performance and scalability of applications. <br />
   <br />
   <b>API Testing-</b> Skilled in API testing using tools like Postman and
-  Swagger, ensuring the seamless integration and functionality of APIs. <br />
+  Swagger ensures the seamless integration and functionality of APIs. <br />
   <br />
   <b>API Automation with Cypress-</b> Well-versed in API automation testing
-  using Cypress, providing efficient and reliable automated testing solutions.
+  using Cypress to provide efficient and reliable automated testing solutions.
   <br />
   <br />
   <b>Load Testing with JMeter-</b> Successfully conducted API load testing using